 - In a bowl mix together the passata, tomato puree, sugar, beef stock and caraway seeds.
 Pour over the beef and onion mix.
 Give everything a stir and put on the lid.

 - Cook on low for 6-8 hours.
-Stir in 3 tbsp of thickening granules and mix until the sauce begins to thicken.
+Stir in 3 tablespoon of thickening granules and mix until the sauce begins to thicken.
 Season and serve with soured cream and parsely.

 I'm linking this recipe up to #CookBlogShare which this week is hosted by Lost in Food.